databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 ### Support Eager Aggregation

-Eager aggregation is a technique that can help improve the performance of queries that involve grouping and joining data.
+Eager aggregation helps improve the performance of queries that involve grouping and joining data.
 It works by partially pushing a groupby past a join, which reduces the number of input rows to the join and may result in a better overall plan.

 Databend recently added support for Eager aggregation.
 Here is an example of how it works.